 Good.
 Ships in a BOX from Central Missouri!
 May not include working access code.
 Will not include dust jacket.
 Has used sticker(s) and some writing or highlighting.
 UPS shipping for most packages, (Priority Mail for AK/HI/APO/PO Boxes).

-Add this copy of Like a Family: the Making of a Southern Cotton Mill to cart. $39.50, good condition, Sold by Bonita rated 4.0 out of 5 stars, ships from Santa Clarita, CA, UNITED STATES, published 2000 by The University of North Caroli.
+Add this copy of Like a Family: The Making of a Southern Cotton Mill to cart. $30.73, good condition, Sold by GreatBookPrices rated 4.0 out of 5 stars, ships from Columbia, MD, UNITED STATES, published 2000 by University of North Carolina Press.